PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part6a.md

 What's with this?

 As we've seen before, we're following DRY by putting the styling code for `Label` into a builder method so that we're not repeating a pattern in our layout code.
-In my opinion, making a call to `promptLabel()` is a little be easier to read in the layout code than calling `styledLabel("some text", "prompt-label")`.
+In my opinion, making a call to `promptLabel()` is a little bit easier to read in the layout code than calling `styledLabel("some text", "prompt-label")`.
 There also the argument that repeatedly calling `styledLabel()` with the same `styleClass` value is a violation of DRY.
 Think of how much refactoring you would need if you decided to change the css selector from "prompt-label" to something else.

 ## Bottom